JoanYego/Hypothesis-Testing-Autolib-Dataset/README.md

-# Hypothesis Testing on Electric Car Usage for Autolib
+# Hypothesis Testing on Electric Car Usage Rates for Autolib

 This analysis demonstrates the hypothesis testing process on a data science project.